ttnick/ttnick.github.io/about.md

 sports, in particular football and baseball.
 It is not only that I like these kind of sports for how they are played, with all the tactics and stuff, but also how they are broadcasted.
-In Germany, we usually avoid a second commentator or getting to involved in statistics, which I find interesting.
+In Germany, we usually avoid a second commentator or getting too involved in statistics, which I find interesting.
 I omitted soccer up to here but I absolutely love it.
 My favorite team is [KFC Uerdingen 05](http://kfc-uerdingen.de), which is playing in Germany's fourth division.